insert alt tag

 • The M300 RTK is the largest and most costly platform in DJI's enterprise line-up, but for the added price, you gain DJI's most versatile aircraft, compatible with a library of top-class payloads including zoom, thermal, night vision, photogrammetry, LiDAR, spotlights, speakers, gas detection modules, and agricultural sensors.

-These drones - namely the Mavic 3E and Mavic 3T - join the M30 Series and M300 RTK as DJI's premium commercial platforms.
+These drones - namely the and - join the and as DJI's premium commercial platforms.

 Each aircraft has its own specific user profile, from the compact and lightweight Mavic 3 Enterprise Series through to the flagship M300 RTK with its unrivalled versatility.